Synkevych/it_academy/README.md

+# It Academy

-# This is a beginning of the course description
+## This is a beginning of the course description

 Don’t let people fool you into believing that Ruby on Rails is easy to learn.
 It’s not!
 It’s one of the best and most effective frameworks to develop web applications, but it takes time to understand and master.
 The worst mistake of all is to not learn Ruby before diving into Ruby on Rails.
 To avoid this, the book starts with the basics of Ruby.
 You will not become a Ruby guru after reading it, but you’ll understand the basic ideas, which is most important.